 If you stop for only 2 minutes, that is 78 cents if you hold on to your scooter.
 That's cheaper than paying $1 to restart.

-In addition to riding past the house where Abraham Lincoln died, Madam Tussaud's, and some buildings with really cool architecture, we also sped by the Treasury Department, Trump International, Lafayette Square, and even the White House.
+In addition to riding past the house where Abraham Lincoln died, Madame Tussaud’s, and some buildings with really cool architecture, we also sped by the Treasury Department, Trump International, Lafayette Square, and even the White House.

 We took a break and enjoyed a vegan board and coffee martini flight at Urban Roast.